Lambert-Nguyen/cosmo-management/docs/USER_WORKFLOWS.md

   - Model-level CRUD operations
   - System settings configuration
   - Advanced filtering and search

+> **🔒 Password Security Note**: When viewing/editing users in the admin interface, password fields display encrypted hashes (e.g., `pbkdf2_sha256$870000$...`).
+Passwords are securely encrypted using Django's built-in PBKDF2 algorithm and cannot be viewed in plain text.
+To reset a user's password, use the "change password" form in the admin interface or Django management commands.

 ### **Manager Interface** (`/manager/`)
 - **Who**: Superuser, Manager